Skip to main content

 JR-document-editing-017

-The text replacement operation SHALL accept an optional rationale parameter that, when provided, inserts a Word comment on the edited paragraph explaining the change to opposing counsel.
+The smart_edit_word_document tool SHALL accept an optional rationale_to_share_with_opposing_counsel parameter that, when provided, inserts a comment on the edited paragraph.

 3 test scenarios